-1. INTRODUCTION
+1. Introduction

-1.1 PURPOSE OF POLICY
+1.1 Purpose of policy

-This NSW Treasury Policy & Guidelines Paper provides guidance to NSW public sector entities in deciding whether they are a for-profit or not-for-profit entity, for the purposes of their general purpose financial report, prepared in accordance with Australian Equivalents to International Financial Reporting Standards (AEIFRS).
+This NSW Treasury Policy & Guidelines Paper provides guidance to agencies in deciding whether they are a for-profit or not-for-profit entity, for the purposes of their general purpose financial report, prepared in accordance Australian Accounting Standards.

-1.2 DEFINITIONS
+1.2 Definitions

-A not-for-profit entity is defined as one whose principal objective is not the generation of a profit (AASB 136 Impairment of Assets, Aus para 6.2).
+A not-for-profit entity is defined in various accounting standards1 as one whose principal objective is not the generation of a profit .
 For-profit entity is not defined, but by implication is any entity that does not meet the definition of a not-for-profit entity.

-1.3 SCOPE
+1.3 Scope